AkimovLab/Project_ZnPc_few_layer_graphene/computations/README.md

 3-nac-step2: python-base libra/pyxaid and QE files to perform the step2 (NAC calculation)

-4-NA-MD: znpc-dlg-libra-setp3&4-py-scr3.py - script for electron transfer at ZnPc/SLG. znpc-dlg-libra-setp3&4-py-scr3.py: script for electron transfer at ZnPc/DLG
+4-NA-MD: znpc-dlg-libra-setp3&4-py-scr3.py - script for electron transfer at ZnPc/SLG. znpc-dlg-libra-setp3&4-py-scr3.py: script for electron transfer at ZnPc/DLG.
+The results of running these scripts.
+The names of the result files indicate where in the manuscript (figure) the results are displayed.